-Final impact calculations to state-regulated wetlands and the 100-foot adjacent area of stateregulated wetlands will be submitted in the Compliance Filing.
-As with the USACE, TRC conducted a site visit with the NYSDEC on May 11, 2021 to confirm delineated wetland boundary accuracy.
+Final impact calculations to state-regulated wetlands and the 100-foot adjacent area of state-regulated wetlands will be submitted in the Compliance Filing.
+As with the USACE, TRC conducted a site visit with the NYSDEC on May 11, 2021October 15, and November 9, 2021, to confirm delineated wetland boundary accuracy.
 The visit resulted in the NYSDEC requesting modification to only one delineated wetland boundary: W-NSD-10, which is affiliated with DEC Class II wetland W-1.
+TRC re-delineated wetland W-NSD-10 on May 12, 2021, and the delineated boundary was confirmed by NYSDEC staff during the second visit on October 15, 2021.
+Additionally, TRC modified wetland W-BTF-1 by removing a portion of the delineated wetland on October 21, 2021, and the delineated boundary was confirmed by NYSDEC on the third and final site visit on November 9, 2021.

-Although the final boundary of wetland W-NSD-10 and the precise boundaries of other NYSDECregulated wetlands has as yet not been agreed to by NYSDEC staff, the Applicant must base Project Design and impact calculations on an assumed NYSDEC-regulated boundary.
+Although the final boundary of wetland W-NSD-10 and the precise boundaries of other NYSDEC regulated wetlands has as yet not been agreed to by NYSDEC staff, the Applicant must base Project Design and impact calculations on an assumed NYSDEC regulated boundary.
 The Applicant's initial thought was to apply the NYSDEC "500-foot rule;" a practice that has been used by the NYSDEC staff to extend mapped boundaries out 500 feet when mapping by the NYSDEC might prove inaccurate.
 This practice is not codified anywhere in law or regulation but has historically been applied in the field to determine a maximum map boundary adjustment by NYSDEC field biologists, permit administrators, and law enforcement.
 This field approach, however, was considered unreasonable for the Project by the Applicant upon determining that this ad hoc extension, when applied at the Garnet Energy Center, increases regulated wetland area within the Project Area by 49.9 percent.
 As demanded by state regulations at 6 NYCRR Part 664.2(i), significant expansions of DEC-mapped wetland boundaries require an official map amendment.
 Believing an expansion of 50% to be significant, thus requiring an official amendment, the Applicant assumed application of the 500-foot rule to be inappropriate.
 The Applicant further notes these same regulations state no activity which has already been initiated at the time of the (intended map amendment) announcement, within an area that is proposed as an addition to the map, will be subject to such regulation.
 With these considerations in mind, the Applicant has relied upon the NYSDEC wetland map boundaries for calculating impacts to NYSDEC-regulated wetlands.